 HCMT 487 Healthcare Management Internship/Practicum (1, 2, or 3 cr)

 Selection and direction of the internship will involve interaction with local communities, hospitals, or healthcare organizations and providers.
-Consent of the department required. \EXSL Repeat up to 6 cr.
+Consent of the department required.
+MSSN.
+EPRT.
+EXSL.
+May repeat up to 6 cr.

 HIST 110 World History I (3 cr)